DPO, girlfriend arrested over death of housemaid in Katsina State – Daily Trust

 The Katsina State Police Command has arrested a Divisional Police Officer (DPO) attached to Mashi Local Government, Mr Garba Talawai, and his girlfriend, Sadiyya Alhaji Danyaya, over the death of their 16-year-old housemaid.

-The command said this in a statement signed by its Public Relations Officer, SP Gambo Isah, and made available to newsmen on Saturday in Katsina.
+The command said this in a statement signed by its Public Relations Officer, SP Gambo Isah.

 “Later, the corpse was identified as that of Rabi Abdullahi, 16, a housemaid to one Sadiyya Alhaji Danyaya, a girlfriend of the DPO.

-“Some health personnel on duty also identified the corpse as having being brought previous day to the health facility by the DPO and another policeman where it was confirmed death in Toyota Carina II, red in colour, identified as the car of the DPO,” he said.
+“Some health personnel on duty also identified the corpse as having being brought the previous day to the health facility by the DPO and another policeman,” he said.

-He said that investigations indicated that the said Sadiyya reported to the DPO that the teenage girl was missing two days ago after she rebuked her for carrying unwanted pregnancy and sleeping outside the house.
+He said investigation indicated that the said Sadiyya reported to the DPO that the teenage girl was missing after she rebuked her for getting pregnant.

-The PPRO said that the commissioner of police has already directed for a thorough, meticulous and comprehensive investigation on the matter.
+The PPRO said the commissioner of police had already directed for a thorough investigation into the matter.

-He said that another DPO has already been posted to the area as his replacement.
+He added that another DPO had already been posted to the area as his replacement.

-“The commissioner of police, Sanusi Buba, assures the parents of the deceased and the public that the command will not leave any stone unturned until justice is done in the matter,” he said.
 (NAN)

 Dear Esteemed reader,